musesum/MuFlo/README.md

 *1980*'s Xerox OPSD (the commercial side of PARC) contracted a design for a project management system, based on their graphical UI based OS.
 This was the first combination of tree (work breakdown) and graph (activities).
 Later, wrote a hypertext system also based on this tree + graph approach.

-*1990*'s A Technical Director (TD) at an interactive ad agency wrote a dataflow based media script, called Flow.
+*1990*'s As a Technical Director (TD) at an interactive ad agency, I wrote a dataflow based media script, called Flow.
 Flow supported a team, which paired an artist with a coder.
 The artist would script interactive media and the coder would extend the script with new features in C++.
-Deployed millions of runtimes on CD's and Floppies.
+It was deployed millions of runtimes on CD's and Floppies.

-*2000*'s As VJ wrote a visual Music synthesizer, written in C++ and OpenGL.
+*2000*'s As a VJ, I wrote a visual Music synthesizer, written in C++ and OpenGL.
 The script was created to patch a graphics tablet, MIDI controllers, and a Virtual Puppeteering device, called a [Vuppet](https://www.youtube.com/watch?v=iXLP1B5fzpo).

 *2010*'s the Visual music synth was ported to the AppStore.
 Later deprecated by Apple in its switch to 64bit apps.
 The ObjectiveC/C++ app was ported to pure Swift in 2019.